Pat Brady (politician): Support for gay marriage and resignation

+Consulting and media

 After his resignation as Illinois Republican Party chairman, Brady formed Next Generation Public Strategies, a Midwestern-based government affairs and media relations firm.
 The ACLU hired him to lobby Republican legislators in Illinois to pass the same-sex marriage legislation that led to his ouster as Illinois Republican Party chairman.
 The law passed in November 2013 and the governor signed the legislation into law on November 20, 2013 making Illinois the 15th state to have same-sex marriage.

 Brady continues his political activity as a frequent commentator on local television, radio and print media and a fundraiser for political candidates and causes.
 He currently does a weekly political program on the Steve Cochran Show on WGN radio 720.

+Support for other candidates

 Brady was an early and active supporter of now-former Illinois Governor Bruce Rauner who defeated Democrat Pat Quinn in the 2014 Illinois governor's election, but was then unseated in the 2018 Illinois gubernatorial election by J. B. Pritzker.
 Brady often served as a media surrogate during the campaign and is one of the Rauner administration's staunchest advocates in the media.

-Brady's wife Julie died on April 4, 2014.